 In addition to the standard stuff (charging, storage charging, and discharging) I tested the PWR function, the Servo tester, and sBUS monitor.
 Practically a bit of everything 🙂 All extra features worked great and they are very handy.

 During discharge, the charger became pretty hot even if the cooling fans worked at full speed.
 For discharge, you have two options: internal and recycling.
 The second mode is pretty awesome, practically you transfer the capacity from one LI-PO to another one.

-Through the USB port you can charge standard USB devices (smartphones, tables and toy drones).
+Through the USB port, you can charge standard USB devices (smartphones, tablets, and toy drones).
 Yes, another bonus!
-Together with a LIPO battery it can be used as power-bank for mobile devices.
+Together with a LIPO battery, it can be used as a power bank for mobile devices.

 Price & Availability